weck0/weckov1/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a Magento Software Specialist based somewhere in the world, specializing in building e-commerce websites, applications, and everything in between.
+I'm a Adobe Commerce Magento 2 Software Expert based somewhere in the world, specializing in building e-commerce websites, applications, and everything in between.